 Although a surgical residency is hard work, we foster a collegial atmosphere between faculty and residents and have had memorable team building activities such as whitewater rafting, paint ball, wine tastings, and attending local sporting events.
 Should this style program interest you, please send an application so we can set up an interview.

-For the upcoming interview season, we have four Wednesday interview dates: November 14th, December 5th and 12th, and January 9th.
-The interview day begins with a brief meet and greet with the faculty and residents followed by a Grand Rounds presentation.
-Each candidate will then be interviewed by two faculty members and a resident and have a tour of the hospital.
+For the upcoming interview season, we host four, two-day interviews.
+On Tuesday afternoons, we host a brief Meet and Greet (by appointment) with the Chairman of the Department of Surgery and the Program Director.
+Formal Interview are hosted on Wednesday.
+The interview day begins with glimpse into our Applied Basic Science conference, followed by a Grand Rounds presentation.
+Each candidate will then be interviewed by two faculty members and a senior resident and have a tour of the hospital.
 The day concludes around 1:30 p.m. following a lunch with the residents.

 To make sure each candidate has the opportunity to meet with both the Program Director and Chair, we request that you try to arrive in Pittsburgh by 3 p.m. on Tuesday, as both the Program Director and Chair meet individually with each candidate between 3 and 6 p.m.
 Tuesday afternoon.